 The fourth option (and most expensive) you can use to find a nanny is to consider working with a nanny agency.

 Most nanny agencies are going to cost anywhere from $4,000 to $5,000 and on up to like $10,000 and beyond.
-I know of a family that recently paid $14,000 for a nanny agency to handle their nanny search!
+Some families have paid as much as $14,000 for a nanny agency to handle their nanny search!

 Depending on your exact need, the above figures are going to be a rough draft cost for working with a nanny agency.
 It’s a good option, of course, but it’s not accessible to all because the cost is so high.